 1. Be present with the family that you do have.
 Use it as a time to reconnect with them.
 Holidays provide you with a perfect time to recognize how others are there for you, and feel how much you enjoy this time with them.

 2. Keep a safe distance from the family members that you don’t enjoy.
 Many people feel pressured to spend equal time with all relatives.
 Even the ones that they don’t want to spend that time with.
 If you’re struggling, it’s important to be a little selfish at this time of the year.
 This means focusing your attention and connection on those who you most want to spend that time with.

-At this time of year, this often means sharing time with some others that you’d rather not be around.
 Focus your attention on those family members who you feel most connected to.
 If you can’t keep physical distance from those who you don’t want to connect with, practice keeping some emotional space.
 Remind yourself where you end and they begin.